Rupert Murdoch wants Facebook to pay for the news

 The time has come to consider a different route.
 If Facebook wants to recognize ‘trusted’ publishers then it should pay those publishers a carriage fee similar to the model adopted by cable companies.
 The publishers are obviously enhancing the value and integrity of Facebook through their news and content but are not being adequately rewarded for those services.

-This comes fresh on the heels of a change to Facebook’s Newsfeed algorithm, which prioritizes posts from friends and family over those from publishers and content providers.
-Facebook said that the change was meant to increase wellbeing among users, offering a more proactive way to build a community and positive sentiment across the network.
+This comes fresh on the heels of a change to Facebook’s News Feed algorithm, which prioritizes posts from friends and family over those from publishers and content providers.
+Facebook said that the change was meant to increase well-being among users, offering a more proactive way to build a community and positive sentiment across the network.

 But Wall Street didn’t react well to the change, which Facebook predicted would decrease time spent on the network, which ultimately will decrease the time users spend looking at advertisements.

-As part of the announcement, Facebook’s Newsfeed Chief Adam Mosseri didn’t have many concrete suggestions for publishers worried about decreased visibility on the world’s biggest social media platform, simply saying publishers should try “experimenting … and seeing … what content gets more comments, more likes, more reshares.”
+As part of the announcement, Facebook’s News Feed chief Adam Mosseri didn’t have many concrete suggestions for publishers worried about decreased visibility on the world’s biggest social media platform, simply saying publishers should try “experimenting … and seeing … what content gets more comments, more likes, more reshares.”

 This also follows an ongoing situation around news credibility on social networks like Facebook.
 The spread of fake news across the internet, most noticeably on social networks like Facebook and Twitter, may very well have changed the course of the 2016 election.
-Whether it was sparked and spread by foreign actors like Russia or domestic political groups, it has forced Facebook to try and remedy the situation over the past year.
+Whether it was sparked and spread by foreign actors like Russia or domestic political groups, it has forced Facebook to try to remedy the situation over the past year.

 Facebook’s original entry into the world of media, the launch of Instant Articles in 2015, has spurred voracious consumption of news on the platform.
 Pew says that around two-thirds of U.S. adults get their news from social media sites, with 20 percent saying they do so often.

 This has disenfranchised many publishers who require a direct connection with readers to maintain credibility.
-If all articles look the same, and many ‘readers’ are looking at an entirely different ‘front page’ on Facebook, establishing the one and only truth of any matter becomes more difficult.
+If all articles look the same, and many “readers” are looking at an entirely different “front page” on Facebook, establishing the one and only truth of any matter becomes more difficult.

 And let’s not forget that the media industry is in its own, continued transformation as century-old print publications try to move digital.